 ITEMS IN AFP WITH KEYWORD:

-Acetaminophen for the Treatment of Pain in Newborns [Cochrane for Clinicians]
+Effectiveness of Skin-to-Skin Care for Procedure-Related Pain in Newborns [Cochrane for Clinicians]

 Skin-to-skin care, also known as kangaroo care, effectively reduces physiologic and behavioral measures of pain in neonates during painful procedures and has no identified adverse effects.
 Infants who received skin-to-skin care during painful procedures had a heart rate of 10.8 beats per minute less...